Netflix/OpenVPCal/README.md

 * If the sequence has only one frame per patch, play it with a frame rate equal to 1/10 of the camera recording's FPS: if the camera records at 25 FPS, set the playback to 2.5FPS.
-* If the exact number of patches are available, the playback speed should be set at the camera FPS.
+* If the exact number of patches is available, the playback speed should be set at the camera FPS.
-* Disable any frame blending and playback loop, the sequence should stop at its last frame.
+* Disable any frame blending and playback loop; the sequence should stop at its last frame.
 * Check the video data range (Legal/Full) throughout the pipeline.
 If a difference can be perceived between the four squares (image below), it is correctly set.
 Note that when in an ST2084 pipeline, the differences in the black might be slightly less perceivable than the ones in the white squares.
 * If the difference between squares is imperceptible, check the video pipeline from the media player to the wall (Media Player settings, GPU settings, Image processor settings) and make sure that the video range is set consistently throughout the pipeline.
 Don’t trust HDMI metadata, force all settings manually if possible.
-* Scale the content until the center target gray square covers 60/70% of the vertical camera field of view
+* Scale the content until the center target grey square covers 60/70% of the vertical camera field of view

 <img src="docs/source/images/image31.png" alt="image_tooltip" width="60%" height="50%">